shashwatpal1021/wTVision_assignment/README.md

 # Authentication with React Js and Django

-Here's a **README.md** file that includes instructions to set up and run a Django project, install dependencies, replace the PostgreSQL database, and create a superuser:

----

-## Django Project Setup

 This README outlines the steps to set up, install dependencies, configure PostgreSQL, and run the Django project.